Build Information Files

 - name: Required Identifies the debug configuration.

-port: Optional Selected debug port (jtag or swd).
+protocol: Required Selected debug protocol (jtag or swd).

 dbgconf: Optional Debugger configuration file (pinout, trace).